-You can't count Team Blue out though, and it rebounded solidly with the release of its Alder Lake generation of chips, built on the big.LITTLE chip architecture pioneered by ARM and adopted by Apple for its M1 series SoCs.
-The 12th-gen chips represent a real sea change in the company's production and design strategy, and suddenly it was AMD that found itself falling behind.
+In response, Intel rebounded with the Alder Lake series of chips, which are built on the big.LITTLE chip architecture pioneered by ARM and adopted by Apple for its M1 series SoCs.
+This represented a true change in Intel’s approach to its production and design strategy, which completely overwhelmed AMD.

 AMD vs Intel: price